Smart-ID-Card/Dual-DID/docs/dual-did-method.md

 ## Dual DID

+Dual DID is a decentralized identifier based on Ethereum.
+This specification defines Dual DID method name, specifc identifier, and CRUD operations, and describes security and privacy considerations.

 ### Dual DID Method Name
 The namestring which identifies this DID method is: `dual`.

 ### Dual DID Method Specific Identifier
-This DID consists of "did:dual:" + "network-id:" + "identifier", and conforms to the requirements specified in the [DID specification](https://w3c.github.io/did-core/) currently published by the W3C Credentials Community Group.
-`network-id` is the Ethereum chain id which is an identifier of the network.
+This DID consists of "did:dual:" + "network-id:" + "identifier", and conforms to the requirements specified in the [DID specification](https://w3c.github.io/did-core/) currently published by the W3C Credentials Community Group. network-id is a chain ID which is an identifier of Ethereum networks.
 It is expressed in hexadecimal.
 ```
 did:dual:0x420ada7:123456789abcdef123456789abcdef123456789abc
 ```